sei-international/LEAPMacro.jl/docs/src/config.md

 ```

 ### [Long-run demand elasticities](@id config-longrun-demand-elast)
-Initial values for demand elasticities for products with respect to global GDP (for exports) and the wage bill (for domestic final demand excluding investment) are specified in the [external parameter files](@ref params).
+Initial values for demand elasticities for products with respect to domestic vs. world prices, global GDP (for exports), and the wage bill (for domestic final demand excluding investment) are specified in the [external product parameters file](@ref params-products).
 The way that the elasticities enter into the model is described in the page on [model dynamics](@ref dynamics-demand-fcns).

 For products that are not labeled as "Engel products"[^1] (given by the parameter `engel-prods`):
-  * If the initial elasticity is less than one, then it remains at its starting level;
+  * If the initial wage elasticity is less than one, then it remains at its starting level;
-  * If the initial elasticity is greater than one, it asymptotically approaches a value of one over time;
+  * If the initial wage elasticity is greater than one, it asymptotically approaches a value of one over time;
 For products labeled as Engel products:
-  * The elasticity approaches the `engel_asympt_elast` over time.
+  * The wage elasticity approaches the `engel_asympt_elast` over time.
 The rate of convergence on the long-run values is given by the `decay` parameter, with the possibility of a different rate of convergence for exports and final demand.
 ```yaml
 #---------------------------------------------------------------------------